Trade Forex Trading

 L - Lowest Price

-These price points are represented using a formation which looks like a candle, the distance between opening price and closing price is represented by what is referred to as the body, this part resembles the wax part of a candlestick.
-High price is represented by a poking line protruding up-ward, this line resembles the wick of a candle, the low price is represented by a poking line protruding downwards & it also resembles a candlestick wick facing down.
+These price points are represented using a setup which looks like a candlestick, the distance between opening price & closing price is represented by what is referred to as the body, this part looks like the wax part of a candlestick.
+High price is represented by a poking and protruding line protruding up-ward, this line resembles and looks like the wick of a candlestick, the low price is represented by a poking and protruding line protruding downwards & it also resembles a candlestick wick facing down.

 Analysis of Candles

-One can also add a indicator on the chart so that they can interpret the trading chart market using these indicators.
-Traders will need to set indicators on the so that they can get additional information about a trend & therefore be in a better position to make a more informed decision.
-These indicators can be used to predict the likely market direction that the market is likely to keep moving in whether up or down.
+One can also add a indicator on the chart so that they can analyze the chart market using these indicators.
+Traders will need to set indicators on the so that they can get additional/extra information about a market trend & thenceforth be in a better position to make a more informed trading decision.
+These indicators can be used to predict the likely market direction that the market is likely to keep heading in whether up/down.

-One can use indicators such as the moving averages and Bollinger to determine the trend.
-Traders also can use other indicators such as the RSI and stochastic oscillators to determine when to open trades.
+One can use indicators like the moving averages and Bollinger to determine the trend.
+Traders also can use other indicators like the RSI and stochastic oscillators trading indicators to determine when to open trades.

-Trend lines are also used to determine the direction of the candlestick charts trends and these lines can plotted on the charts to illustrate this direction.
-A upwards trend will be shown by a trend line is moving up while a trend that is moving down will b e shown a trendline which is heading downward.
+Trendlines are also used to determine the direction of the candle charts trends and these lines can plotted on the charts to display this direction.
+A upwards trend will be revealed by a trend line is moving up while a trend that is moving down will b e shown a trendline which is heading downward.

-To learn how to draw a trend line & how to trade using analysis a trader can learn about the trend line lesson under the learn lessons section of this web site, for indicators a trader can learn about indicators and their technical analysis on the indicators section of this site.
+To learn how to draw a trend line & how to trade using analysis a trader can learn about the trend-line lesson under the learn lessons section of this web site, for indicators a trader can learn about indicators & their trading analysis on the indicators section of this web site.